korhankara98/korhankara98/README.md

 where celestial mechanics, signal processing and shipping actual software overlap — writing the code that turns a night of raw photons into something you can reason about.

+The work splits roughly in two.
+On one side there is precision: ephemerides, coordinate transforms, plate solving, refraction — the arithmetic that has to be correct before anything downstream is worth doing.
+On the other side there is volume: catalog cross-matching, photometry across thousands of frames, the kind of problem where the answer only shows up after the data has been cleaned properly.
+Both halves are more interesting than they sound.

+The rest of it is hardware, and hardware is where the theory goes to get humbled.
+A mount that refuses to guide.
+A camera that silently drops frames.
+A single-board computer sitting in a cold box at the far end of a long cable, three hours from the nearest keyboard.
+Most observatory software is written for the nights when everything works.
+I am more interested in the other nights, because those are the ones that actually cost you data.

-Most of what lives in these repos started as a problem I had at 3 a.m. under a bad sky: a mount that wouldn't guide, a catalog query that took too long, a frame stack that refused to calibrate.
+So most of what lives in these repos started as a problem I had at 3 a.m. under a bad sky.
-The solutions aren't always elegant, but they are tested against reality.
-If you spot something that can be done better, fork it, open a PR, or file an issue — I'm always up for a better method.
+The solutions aren't always elegant, but they are tested against reality rather than against an assumption of it.
+If you spot something that can be done better, fork it, open a PR, or file an issue — I'm always up for a better method, and I would rather be corrected than consistent.

+Two ideas run underneath nearly all of it:

 - **Observation** — you cannot correct what you have not measured.
-Bias, dark, flat: the boring frames are the ones that decide whether the science survives.
+Bias, dark, flat: the boring frames are the ones that quietly decide whether the science survives.
 - **Propulsion** — a model that never leaves the notebook has zero thrust.
-Build it, launch it, read the telemetry, iterate.
+Build it, launch it, read the telemetry, iterate, and let the failure modes teach you something.

 <br clear="right" />